tmachyshyn/ext-voip-provider/README.md

+# Custom provider for VoIP Integration extension of EspoCRM

-# Sample of adding a new VoIP provider to VoIP integration extension
+This repository contains an example of a custom provider for VoIP Integration extension of EspoCRM

 ## Preparing repository